passport/www.passportjs.org/docs/strategies.md

 ```

 Developers only need to install the packages which provide authentication
 mechanisms required by the application.
-These packages are then configured and
+These packages are then plugged into
-plugged into Passport.
-This reduces overall application size by avoiding
+Passport.
+This reduces overall application size by avoiding unnecessary
-unnecessary dependencies.
+dependencies.

 ## Configure